 First, we are interested in applicants' "fit" with the clinical program.
 We want to attract students who will thrive in a clinical science program and who have the potential to produce published scientific research, inspired teaching, helpful clinical work, and systematic consultation and administration.
 Also, we are interested in whether or not an applicant's research interests match with the interests of our faculty.
 Potential faculty mentors review appropriate applicants' files.
 However, the selection of any student is made by the whole Clinical faculty and applicants are often evaluated for a research fit with more than one faculty member.

 Next, we are interested in the strength of the application.
 An applicant's transcript is evaluated in terms of academic ability and potential.
 Qualities essential to successful graduate student careers, such as motivation, initiative, curiosity, and perseverance, are typically enumerated in letters of recommendation and personal statements.

 Third, we are interested in whether or not applicants are committed to the field of psychology and have tested their interests with relevant research participation and work in mental health and related fields.
 Overall, we strive to admit applicants who will be satisfied and successful in their chosen field and who have the capability to become leaders in psychology.

 Because we receive about 300 applications per year, faculty typically cannot schedule individual appointments with potential applicants.
 You are always free to email any faculty member with questions about their research, the program, whether or not they are planning to take a student in the next year, etc. As part of our selection process, after completing our review of applications, we invite a small number of applicants (usually around 30-35) to one of our two interview days in the spring semester.
 At the interview days, applicants have extensive opportunities to speak with multiple faculty members and students.

-All applicants who are made offers of admissions are offered financial aid packages.
+All applicants who are made offers of admission are offered funding packages.
 A separate application for financial aid from the department is not necessary.
 However, the Student Financial Aid Office has information about sources of financial assistance that are not controlled directly by the department.